nikolaydubina/everything-wrong-with-firestore/README.md

 ## Types

-- Firestore struct tags encoding do not work with custom types, it requires marshalling to JSON and unmarshalling to `map[string]any` before writing to Firestore
+- Firestore does not work with custom types, it requires marshalling to JSON and unmarshalling to `map[string]any` before writing to Firestore
 - Firestore [does not support](https://cloud.google.com/go/docs/reference/cloud.google.com/go/firestore/latest#cloud_google_com_go_firestore_DocumentRef_Create) `uint64`

 ## Iterator